ROFLBOB/MovieLogger/README.md

 # Movie Logger

 A python application built in Tkinter that allows users to search for movies, view general information about the movies, add them to a list of their favorites, and write reviews for movies.

+This application serves as my first forray into API calls via python and GUI development.
+It was developed as part of the Boot.dev Personal Project course.
+Learn more about [Boot.dev](https://boot.dev).

 ## Features